 /03 — HANDOFF

-The route renders on the mobile map with stop numbers and distance to next door.
-Tap a contact, hand off to Apple Maps or Google Maps for navigation.
+The route renders on the mobile map with stop numbers and distance to the next door.
+Tapping a contact hands off to Apple Maps or Google Maps for navigation.

 — Why it matters

-An unsorted walk list zigzags.
-Canvassers cross the street four times when they should cross once.
-On a 100-door shift that's an hour of pure walking time you don't get back.
-The solver runs once and the order respects the grid.
+An unsorted walk list zigzags, and canvassers end up crossing the street four times when they should cross once.
+On a 100-door shift that adds up to roughly an hour of walking time.
+The solver runs once and the order respects the street grid from then on.

 — How a route gets built

-Run it once at campaign launch.
-Re-run it whenever the universe changes.
+Run it once at campaign launch, then re-run whenever the universe changes.

 /01

-Choose campaign and turf.
-Beacon loads every contact in the walk list with its geocoded position.
+Choose a campaign and turf.
+Beacon loads every contact in the walk list along with its geocoded position.

 /02

-Solver runs in-browser.
-Nearest-neighbor builds an initial tour, 2-opt prunes the obvious detours.
-The route paints onto the map.
+The solver runs in-browser.
+Nearest-neighbor builds an initial tour, 2-opt prunes the obvious detours, and the route paints onto the map.

 /03